SysKitTeam/docs-spdockit/docs/product-updates/spdockit-12-1-0-release-note.md

 * **SharePoint 2010 is no longer supported.** SPDocKit 12.1.0 requires SharePoint 2013 or later and no longer includes SharePoint 2010 libraries.
   * **If you are running SharePoint 2010, do not upgrade to this version.** You must upgrade your SharePoint environment to 2013 or later before using SPDocKit 12.1.0.

 * **Auto SP Installer wizard updated.** The wizard no longer includes passphrase and password input fields.
-A new summary panel on the final step lists credentials you must enter manually after the wizard finishes.
+A warning on the final step reminds you to enter the required credentials manually after the wizard finishes.

-* **Fixed an issue** where the Farm documentation export to Word (Docx) failed when the **Used Content Types** node was selected.
+* **Fixed an issue** where the Farm documentation export to Word (Docx) failed in some cases when a specific template was selected and the **Used Content Types** node was included.

 * **Fixed an issue** in the **Web Application Compare** wizard where user access policy entries were mapped incorrectly, causing inaccurate comparison results.